 The new Hublot Classic Fusion Squelette Tourbillon Ferrari 250 GTO limited edition watch was presented last week on Tuesday at Abbaye de Hautvillers.
 The “ultra-exclusive” event was restricted to hundred-and-something rich persons that you have probably seen on TV and all sorts of tabloids.
 Planned to be sold exclusively to 39 owners of the legendary Ferrari 250 GTO vintage sports cars, the new timepiece has a good chance of becoming an instant legend.

 Some history, first.

 Designed in 1962 to compete in the FIA’s Group 3 Grand Touring Car championship as a “production-based” vehicle, the gorgeous front-engined Ferrari 250 GTO had to be first offered to the “general” public as a street-legal vehicle.

-Since the car was almost too powerful (Ferrari’s engineers managed to squeeze whole 300 hp out of its 12-cylinder 3.0-liter engine) and not particularly driver-friendly, it was offered only to select customers that were hand-picked by Enzo Ferrari himself and his representatives at certain markets.
+Since the car was almost too powerful (Ferrari’s engineers managed to squeeze the whole 300 hp out of its 12-cylinder 3.0-liter engine) and not particularly driver-friendly, it was offered only to select customers that were hand-picked by Enzo Ferrari himself and his representatives at certain markets.

 The car was in production for only three years and immediately became a living legend winning three championships in its class in 1962, 1963, and 1964.

 There is an interesting piece of trivia regarding this beautiful car.
 While back in the 1960s carmakers were strictly required to produce as many as 100 cars for the model to be homologated, Ferrari managed to make only 39 vehicles to get the papers “by numbering its chassis out of sequence, using jumps between each to suggest cars that didn’t exist” as Wikipedia puts it citing ferraribuy.com.

 Now, tell me about business practices.